manuelcoca/manuelcoca/README.md

 > I stand by my thoughts, but I’m not married to them.

 ### Get in Touch 💌
-Let's create something together 🌟 Hit me up!
+Let's connect 🌟 Hit me up!